-Below is the detailed procedure to install Remote SDR version 2 on an Orange Pi One Plus.
-The image is available on Github. https://github.com/F1ATB/Remote-SDR/releases/tag/v2.0i
+Below is the detailed procedure to install Remote SDR in version 2 on an Orange Pi One Plus or an Orange Pi Zero 2.
+The latest images written on a 32 GB SD card, are available on Github.
+They are different for each of the SBC.

 Remote SDR V2 – Improvements

 Remote SDR is an application allowing remote control from a web browser, a radio transceiver based around 1 or 2 SDR (Software Design Radio).